The Death of Major Peirson, 6 January 1781

-The Death of Major Peirson, 6 January 1781 is a 1783 large oil painting by John Singleton Copley.
-It depicts the death of Major Francis Peirson at the Battle of Jersey on 6 January 1781.
+The Death of Major Peirson, 6 January 1781 is a large oil painting executed in 1783 by the Anglo-American artist John Singleton Copley.
+It depicts the death of Major Francis Peirson at the Battle of Jersey on 6 January 1781, part of the Anglo-French War (1778–1783).

 Background

 The Battle of Jersey was the last French attempt to seize the island of Jersey, and one of the last battles with invading forces from a foreign nation in the British home islands.
-The invasion was organized privately by Baron Philippe de Rullecourt but funded and supplied by the French government, and was intended to remove the threat that British naval vessels based in Jersey posed to American ships in the American Revolutionary War.
+The invasion was organized privately by Baron Philippe de Rullecourt but funded and supplied by the French government, and was intended to remove the threat that British naval vessels and privateers based in Jersey posed to French shipping (and American ships in the American Revolutionary War).

 Approximately 1,000 French soldiers, commanded by de Rullecourt and an Indian, Mir Sayyad, landed at La Rocque, Grouville, overnight on 5–6 January.
 They occupied St Helier early on the morning of 6 January.
 They captured the Lieutenant Governor of Jersey, Moses Corbet, in bed.
 Although Corbet surrendered, Peirson, the 24-year-old commander of around 2,000 troops of the British garrison, refused to surrender.
 As Peirson organized a counter-attack, a French shot killed him.
 Lieutenant Philippe Dumaresq of the Jersey militia took command of the British forces, which comprised detachments of the 95th Regiment of Foot, 78th Highlanders, and Jersey Militia.
 The British forces quickly overwhelmed the French, most of whom surrendered.